danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

-The CUDA Version
+Designing a Scattering System in CUDA
 ----

-However, if the memory was bound by operations such as transferring coordinates and scattering factors, then more scaling might be possible on the GPU.
+If the memory was bound by operations such as transferring coordinates and scattering factors, then more scaling might be possible on the GPU!
 This is because once data has been transferred onto global video RAM (VRAM), it is possible for certain memory accesses to be _coalesced_ by the CUDA runtime, meaning that data requests from multiple threads are efficiently combined into a